KQM-git/HSRNews/readme.md

 Planar Sphere: Forge's Lotus Lantern Wick

-Increase the wearer's SPD by 6%.
+2-Pc Set: Increase the wearer's SPD by 6%.
 When the wearer hits enemy targets with Fire Weakness, the wearer's Break Effect increases by 40%, lasting for 1 turn.

 - **Duran, Dynasty of Running Wolves**